Cank256/paywifigo-rating/README.md

 # PayWiFiGo Package Rating
-Project aims to capture Local hotspot performance and to gather usage feedback
+Project aims to capture Local hotspot performance and to gather usage feedback Visualize the db/Schema.png file as reference and use it to complete assigned sections.

 aims:
 1. capture user rating                                  = x